Toyota Tundra Tire Review By Carter Hayes May 19, 2026 17 min read

 Wet Performance

-Tread grooves and siping help evacuate water and maintain contact in wet conditions, so you’ll notice secure handling in rain and slush.
-For severe winter ice you’d still want a dedicated winter tire, but the Terreno handles typical wet weather well.
+Tread grooves and siping help evacuate water and maintain contact in wet conditions, so you can expect more secure handling in rain and slush than with a worn or highway-only tire.
+For severe winter ice, use a dedicated winter tire.

 Key Benefits